dpwgc/easierweb/README.md

 }
 ```

-* If you want to use EasyGET, EasyPOST, EasyPUT... the api handle function must be in the following formats.
+* If you want to use function 'EasyGET', 'EasyPOST', 'EasyPUT'... the api handle function must be in the following formats.

 ```go
 // input: Request